2018 South Dakota Attorney General election: General election

+Campaign

 Both Seiler and Ravnsborg were alumni of the University of South Dakota School of Law, ensuring that a graduate of the school would continue to hold the office, a streak that has continued since 1959.

 Ravnsborg secured a number of endorsements during the election.
 He was endorsed by 40 county sheriffs, the Fraternal Order of Police, thirty state's attorneys, the National Rifle Association, South Dakota Right to Life, and the Family Heritage Alliance.

 Ravnsborg went on to win the November general election.